 Research

-The majority of my work focuses on News Product Management: the application of the work in newsrooms and with communities; and the theory and teaching of the practice as an emerging discipline that is still in need of significant definition and development.
+My primary interest in in News Product Management: the application of the work in newsrooms and with communities; and the theory and teaching of the practice as an emerging discipline that is still in need of significant definition and development.

 Product Management